SHARE

 Pros

-• Can run on any Python interpreters
+• Can run on any Python interpreter

 • Searches specific database names and tables